gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-4-0.rst

 .. note::

-    We recommend adding `ACTION_VIEW <https://developer.android.com/reference/android/content/Intent.html#ACTION_VIEW>`_ to the intent filter to also allow users to send PDFs and images to your app from apps which don’t implement sharing with `ACTION_SEND <https://developer.android.com/reference/android/content/Intent.html#ACTION_SEND>`_ but enable viewing the PDF or file with other apps.
+    We recommend adding `ACTION_VIEW <https://developer.android.com/reference/android/content/Intent.html#ACTION_VIEW>`_ to the intent filter to also allow users to send PDFs and images to your app from apps that don’t implement sharing with `ACTION_SEND <https://developer.android.com/reference/android/content/Intent.html#ACTION_SEND>`_ but enable viewing the PDF or file with other apps.

 Handling Imported File
 ~~~~